Skip to main content

 Volunteer

-We are grateful for our volunteers who collectively spent more than 10,000 hours protecting wild species and wild spaces.
+We are grateful for our volunteers who collectively spend more than 10,000 hours annually protecting wild species and wild spaces.

 Petrel Point boardwalk repairs © Megan Anevich

-Being a volunteer Nature Reserve steward involves visiting the property and monitoring it for native and invasive species, as well as other threats to the natural habitat.
-Stewards act as eyes on the ground for our Nature Reserves team.
-They assist staff to help preserve these unique and diverse natural habitats.
+Being a steward involves visiting one of our nature reserves to inventory species and document threats to the natural habitat.
+Stewards act as the eyes on the ground for our nature reserves team.
+They help conserve these unique and diverse natural habitats.

-The role requires three visits to the Nature Reserve each year to monitor the property and report any activities to staff.
+The role requires a minimum of three visits annually to monitor the property and report any activities to staff.
 This opportunity is focused on the steward’s interest, so we tailor the position to fit their needs.

 Huron Fringe Field Naturalists, Planting event, George G. Newton Nature Reserve © Christine Roberts